nbulloch/spotcheck/README.md

 - **Application** - Represented tables as styled DataTables (selection is already enabled)
 - **Text** - Loaded iosevka font to style text content.
 Placeholders are provided for interactive content
 - **Images** - Displayed the logo as a superscript on the login page

+## JavaScript Deliverable

+Enabled buttons and interaction with table selection and stored user data locally stored

+- **Login** - Support for login includes registering a new user, logging in with a registered username and password, displaying the logged-in username
+- **Database** - Application data is stored in the browser's local storage and retrieved each time a page is loaded.
+There is not currently support for handling multiple users' data
+- **Websocket** - Functionality for websocket data (notification of new albums and console log) is simulated with a timeout loop and randomly generated data
+- **Application Logic** - Tables can be updated using the provided buttons.
+The selected row can be modified or hidden the Music page and rows can be added or removed on the manage page